graphtastic/platform/docs/design/plan--graphtastic-platform-docker-compose.md

     # Copy this file to .env and fill in your values for local development.
     POSTGRES_PASSWORD=
     ```
+3.  *Note: The pattern for subgraphs was already established in Phase 0 with the update to `template-subgraph`.*

 **Task 5.3: Configurable Persistence Implementation**

-1. Modify `subgraph-dgraph-static/compose.yaml` to support configurable persistence.
+1. Modify a stateful Spoke's `compose.yaml` (e.g., `subgraph-dgraph-static/compose.yaml`) to support configurable persistence.
     ```yaml
     # ...
     services: